Upcoming Racing Commission Meetings

 - One member who is a registered elector of the state who is not employed in any profession or industry as otherwise described above.

-- Justine "Tina" Scott Estes, Racing Industry Member
+- Justine "Tina" Scott Estes, Vice Chair - Racing Industry Member

 Ms. Estes was appointed by Governor Hickenlooper on August 25, 2016, to serve on the Racing Commission as a representative of the racing industry.
 Ms. Estes is very experienced in Colorado agri-business, having been the co-owner and manager of Trademark Farm, a ranching operation involving the production of cattle, hay and horses since 1989.
 She resides in Gypsum, Colorado.
 Ms. Estes has also been an approved judge for multiple breeds and horse show associations from 1985 until 2010 and continues to be actively involved with horse, cattle and agricultural associations.
 She has had a lifetime involvement with showing, breeding, and training horses and is especially interested in maintaining their place in sports as well as ensuring their welfare.
 Ms. Estes is currently serving as the Treasurer of the Colorado Horse Development Authority, as Secretary/Treasurer of the Eagle County Cattlemen’s Association and as Chair of the Farm Service Agency.
 (Republican; Congressional District 3)

-- David Lynn Hoffman, Vice Chair - Racing Industry Member
+- David Lynn Hoffman, Chair - Racing Industry Member

 Dr. Hoffman was appointed by Governor Hickenlooper on August 2, 2016, to serve on the Racing Commission as a representative of the racing industry.
 Dr. Hoffman served previously as a member of the Racing Commission from 2001 through 2009.
 Dr. Hoffman is a professor of business management at Metropolitan State University.
 He was formerly a professor of management at the University of Northern Colorado (Greeley).
 Dr. Hoffman has served as President of the Board for Platte River Industries, is the former President of the Westminster 7:10 Rotary and is a former member of the Westminster 7:10 Rotary’s Vocational Service Committee, Foundation Request Committee and the Foundation Board of Directors.
 Currently, he heads the University’s Institute for Entrepreneurial Innovation.
 Additionally, he headed the Small Business Institute Directors’ Association.
 (Democrat; Congressional District 7)